octobercms/docs/user-guide/blog/tags.md

 ## Next Steps

-Continue to [RSS Feed](./rss-feed.md) to add an RSS feed so readers can subscribe to your blog.
+Continue to [Comments](./comments.md) to let readers respond to your posts with moderated comments.